 Ana's Traveller Tip

-5. Shared transfer from Schönefeld to Berlin
+5. Shared Transfer from Schönefeld to Berlin

 Schönefeld airport is the farthest airport from the center of Berlin, so transfers tend to be more expensive and longer.
-However, you can find shared transfer for an affordable price and get a private driver to pick you up at the arrivals terminal and take you right to the door of your hotel.
+However, you can find a shared transfer for an affordable price and get a private driver to pick you up at the arrivals terminal and take you to the door of your hotel.

 How it works

-Airport Express train
+The Airport Express train

 The lines are 163, 164 and 171 and the night buses are N7 and N60.
-The latter can be a good option if you arrive at Schönefeld airport outside the train schedule and do not want to hire private transport, but remember to check the route and connections with your accommodation.
+The latter can be a good option if you arrive at Schönefeld airport outside the train schedule and do not want to hire a private transport, but remember to check the route and the connections with your accommodation.

 Ana's Traveller Tip